ZOA-account/incident-reporting/InstallationGuide.md

 ### Sharing access to the lists

 1. Add any admins to the default SharePoint **Incident Reporting Admin Owners** group, and add security advisors to the default SharePoint **Incident Reporting Admin members** groups.
-These people can access the **Incident Reporting Admin** site and its lists through these permissions.
+These people can access the **Incident Reporting Admin** site and its lists through these permissions

 1. [Add your end users (including country directors and programme managers) to the Power Apps Users SharePoint group **Incident Reporting Power Apps Users**](https://docs.microsoft.com/en-us/sharepoint/customize-sharepoint-site-permissions#add-users-to-a-group)

 ### Adding people to the App Admins list
 During the installation, you have set up the countries and roles in the App Admin list.
 Now it is time to apply them

 The **Email** column must be filled with the exact email address of the user.
-It may be possible to upgrade the Power App to work with a SharePoint person field, but that functionality does not currently work with the current version of the Power App.
+It may be possible to upgrade the Power App to work with a SharePoint person field, but that functionality does not currently work with the current version of the Power App

 The **Country** column reflects which country country management staff belong to, such as Uganda for the country director in the example below.
-For the admin and security advisor, choose **All** to make sure they have access to all incidents in the Power App.
+For the admin and security advisor, choose **All** to make sure they have access to all incidents in the Power App

 The **Role** column reflects the specific user role.
-It is not strictly necessary to register PGMs, but the permissions of all other roles are managed through this list.
+It is not strictly necessary to register PGMs, but the permissions of all other roles are managed through this list

 #### Example: